oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ###### Figure 3-2 -- JADN Type Definition Structure
 ![JADN Type Definition Structure](images/JADN-Structure_Overlay.png)

-A firm requirement of JADN is that a TypeName must not be a JADN predefined type.
+A firm requirement of JADN is that a TypeName in a schema must not be a JADN predefined type.
 There are also conventions intended to improve the consistency and readability of JADN specifications.
 These conventions are defined in JADN but can be overridden within a